 For the majority of your stay you’ll likely be walking, but keep in mind that Positano is perched upon the seaside cliffs of the Amalfi coast, so many walking routes are quite steep.
 This is also important to keep in mind as you’ll likely have to walk down/up quite a few steps to reach your accommodation once arriving in Positano.

-If you’re someone that struggles with steps and would prefer to have the option of public transport, there is a town bus in Positano that runs along the main road (Viale Pasitea).
+If you’re someone who struggles with steps and would prefer to have the option of public transport, there is a town bus in Positano that runs along the main road (Viale Pasitea).

-If you hope to travel outside of the center of Positano and beach areas, having your own vehicle can be a great option to bring you outside the local areas and nearby towns if you’re planning on venturing out on a day trip.
+If you hope to travel outside of the center of Positano and beach areas or to other towns like Ravello, having your own vehicle can be a great option to bring you outside the local areas and nearby towns if you’re planning on venturing out on a day trip.
 However, areas are accessible via public transport if you’re willing to be a little bit less flexible.

 Whether you’re keen on spending a good deal of time at the sparkling and dramatic beaches along the Positano shores or you’re hoping to dive into the local food scene in Positano, there’s something for everyone in this famous Amalfi coastal town.